reneehlozek/AxiECAMB/README.md

 ----------------------------------------------------------------------
 #### <a name="warnings"></a>Warnings

 This release (v.
-XX) only pertains to adiabatic perturbations.
+1.0) only pertains to adiabatic perturbations.
 Isocurvature is temporarily disabled and deferred to future work.

-The code currently works at the default accuracy (accuracy_boost, l_accuracy_boost = 1) as extensively tested in <xxxx.xxxxx>.
+The code currently works at the default accuracy (accuracy_boost, l_accuracy_boost = 1) as extensively tested in https://arxiv.org/abs/2412.15192.
 Higher accuracy boost settings than default are currently under development to integrate with the accuracy of our ULA method, or higher m/H_* values at the switch.
 The current code accepts higher accuracy boost input if desired but will not be as accurate as the fully integrated version.

 The ULA GrowthRate subroutine pertaining to SZ analysis (and other measures of the growth rate, e.g. redshift-space distortions) is currently disabled.